Two boxes are provided for weekly recycling collections, which are emptied by the same vehicle and at the same time as food waste.

 Rinsing containers is best done after washing-up in the water used for other items to both save water and the energy needed in its supply.

 Extra materials that will not fit in your collection boxes can be left alongside and it is best to use a carrier bag or similar.
+Vehicle capacity is limited, so as a guide we recommend no more than the equivalent of an additional recycling box worth.
 Never use black sacks as these may be mistaken for rubbish.
 If you regularly have extra materials, please contact your local customer services to ask for an additional box to be supplied.

 Collection crews pick up materials they drop or spill, but cannot pick up those blown down the street.